microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/RenameFile.rst

     :resheader X-WOPI-InvalidFileNameError:
         A **string** describing the reason the rename operation could not be completed.
 This header should only be included when the response code is :http:statuscode:`400`.
+Office Online only uses this string for logging purposes.

     :code 200: Success
     :code 400: Specified name is illegal